 An Authenticated Encryption with Associated Data (AEAD) [RFC5116] encryption algorithm is one that provides an integrated content integrity check.
+AEAD encryption algorithms accept two inputs, the plaintext and the "additional authenticated data" value, and produce two outputs, the ciphertext and the "authentication tag" value.
 AES Galois/Counter Mode (GCM) is one such algorithm.